JNRowe/jnrowe-misc/doc/removed.rst

 ``twython``
 '''''''''''

-    The latest release, 1.4.6, has a dependency on requests and as such will be unusable on our systems.
-Switch to tweepy as soon as possible, this won't be reverted!
-If you need help with switching you can contact me directly
+    The latest release, 1.4.6, has unsupported dependencies and as such is unusable on our systems.
+Alternatives include ``tweepy``, which is available in this overlay.

 :Reason: Culled
-:Commit:
+:Commit: 090e1c3cbd230e9c9ff624f5f2d3ba0b9d987fee
 :Removal data: 2012-03-02

 ``virtualenv5``